 Carr: Human Trafficking Prosecution Unit Indicts Two on Human Trafficking Charges

-ATLANTA, GA – Attorney General Chris Carr today announced that the office’s Human Trafficking Prosecution Unit has indicted two individuals on human trafficking charges.
-A DeKalb County Grand Jury returned the indictment on December 1, 2020.
+ATLANTA, GA – Attorney General Chris Carr recently announced that the office’s Human Trafficking Prosecution Unit has indicted Steven Ray Stone (3 counts) and Undra Henderson (1 count) for Trafficking a Person for Sexual Servitude.
+A Fulton County Grand Jury returned the indictment on April 8, 2021.
+The defendants were apprehended on April, 26, 2021 and April 27, 2021 respectively.

-If convicted, each count enumerated above carries a sentence of 25 to 50 years or life in prison.
+If convicted, each count enumerated above carries a sentence of 25 years imprisonment to life.